 Create a support team

-Surround yourself with mentors and peers who encourage you, recognize your strengths, and put things into perspective when you cut yourself down through self-deprecating language or self-limiting behaviors.
+Surround yourself with mentors and peers who encourage you and recognize your strengths.
+They can put things into perspective when you cut yourself down through self-deprecating language or self-limiting behaviors.

 Reject negative thoughts/accept positive ones

 An old proverb says, “What you dwell on, you become.”
 Tune out negative thoughts and accept compliments on your accomplishments.

 Build a collection of positive memories and mementos